mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

       cloud LLM APIs for processing.
 Do not use restricted or export-controlled data.
 See
       [MIT data classification](https://ist.mit.edu/security/data-classification).
+      - **You are responsible for the actions of your agent.** Be sure you and any of your agents follow the [Acceptable Use and Code of Conduct](https://orcd-docs.mit.edu/code-of-conduct/).
     - **Limit access.** Only bind-mount directories the agent needs.
     - **Review third-party skills** before enabling — they execute code with your permissions.